DamianoP/LibreEOL/README.md

 # echemTest-EOL
 LibreEol is an innovative online assessment system based on HTML5, CSS2/3, PHP5 and Ajax

-Developed and verified by Damiano Perri 2016-2017
+Developed and verified by Damiano Perri 2016-2017 and Osvaldo Gervasi

 URL: www.libreeol.org